 Revive MD Center draws blood and then uses a centrifuge to separate the platelets.
 Platelets facilitate the regeneration of tissue and decrease inflammation and alleviate pain.
 Studies have proven the effects of PRP, including a 2012 study conducted by the Hospital for Special Surgery.
 Researchers studied the impact of PRP on knee arthritis and saw promising results.
 Another study was done on animals with damaged Achilles tendons.
 PRP injections alleviated stiffness while increasing fast-twitch responses and strength.
 This is just some of the research related to PRP therapy, and the results are evident.
 This treatment is ideal for a variety of conditions.

 Umbilical Cord Tissue

-Umbilical cord therapy is one of the most exciting aspects of regenerative medicine.
+Umbilical cord therapy is one of the most exciting aspects of Regenerative and Integrative Medicine Richmond VA.
 Revive MD Center ethically receives tissue from donors who have scheduled C-sections.
 The tissue is only donated when both the baby and the mother are healthy, and Revive MD Center does not use any embryonic stem cells.